use-ink/ink-playground/README.md

 ## Introduction

-We want to analyze Rust projects with the Rust Analyzer IDE which we compile to Webassembly.
+We want to analyze Rust projects with the Rust Analyzer IDE which we compile to WebAssembly.

-This CLI tool allows to extract the data of a Rust Cargo project into a .json file which can be loaded into `Rust` analyzer.
-This is needed since the dependencies which are usually involved when loading data into Rust analyzers database are accessing the file system and calling rustc.
-Those dependencies are not available for Webassembly, hence the corresponding crates won't compile to WASM.
+This CLI tool allows to extract the data of a Rust Cargo project into a .json file which is then processed by `Rust` analyzer.
+We need this since the dependencies which are usually involved when loading data into Rust analyzers database are accessing the file system and calling rustc.
+Those dependencies are not available for WebAssembly, hence the corresponding crates won’t compile to WASM.

 ## Usage